-The backroom negotiation/bargaining process that is described in the second stage of my model is very similar to the government formation process that exists in many Western European countries, and in this field, many analyses have been conducted.
-Most of the existing coalition/government formation literature focus on elections such as those of Belgium, Denmark, and France where the government is formed by a group of parties.
-For example, Merlo (1997) portrayed a theoretical model that describes the government formation process in post-war Italy along with an empirical analysis of his model.
-Merlo arrived at the conclusion that although delays in forming a government resulting from the bargaining process can be extremely costly to society, they could be optimal to the players involved due to the stochastic environment.
-This conclusion used the assumption that each player's prize value coming out of the negotiation process might not always be decreasing with respect to time.
-However, this is different from my model where the primary process has a very definitive timeline and usually will last shorter than a country's government formation process.
-This will cause the prize value to decrease as time goes on because the party needs to have a nominee by the end of the National Convention and any delays in this process will play to the advantage of the other party's nominee as he/she will have more time to prepare for the General Election.
+The backroom negotiation/bargaining process described in the second stage of my model is very similar to the government formation process that exists in many Western European countries.
+Much analysis has been conducted in this field.
+Most of the existing coalition/government formation literature brings to attention elections, such as those in Belgium, Denmark, and France, where the government is formed by a group of parties.
+For example, Merlo (1997) portrayed a theoretical model that describes the government formation process in post-war Italy, along with an empirical analysis of his model.
+Merlo arrived at the conclusion that, although delays in forming a government resulting from the bargaining process can be extremely costly to society, they can be optimal to the players involved due to the stochastic environment.
+This conclusion involved the assumption that each player's prize value coming out of the negotiation process may not always be decreasing with respect to time.
+However, this is different from my model, in which the primary process has a very definitive timeline and usually will not last longer than a country's government formation process.
+This causes the prize value to decrease with time, since a party needs to have a nominee by the end of its National Convention; any delays in this process will play to the advantage of the other party's nominee, as he/she will have more time to prepare for the General Election.

 Today's government-formation model is largely based on the work of Baron and Ferejohn.
 Baron and Ferejohn (1989) presented a theoretical model that focuses on the bargaining process in legislatures and the formation of agendas.
-They were able to relate their model in the context of government formation in parliamentary systems by looking at the expected number of seats each party will receive in the final parliamentary government.
+They were able to relate their model in the context of government formation in parliamentary systems by looking at the expected number of seats each party would receive in the final parliamentary government.
 This model was adapted in my theoretical model as the basis for the second stage, the negotiation phase, of the game.
-As my model is working within the context of the U.S. primary nomination system, the final expected value symbolizes how much influence/power each of the candidates will have in the President's cabinet if the party's nominee is elected President of the United States.
-However, my model is different from Baron and Ferejohn as it looks at the amount of vote-shares that is needed to reach the bargaining phase with different external circumstances; each set of circumstances can create different relationships among the three final expected values coming out of the backroom negotiation process.
-Meanwhile, Baron and Ferejohn's model looks at the strategies employed by the different players in the negotiation phase by fixing each player's offering probability to a certain amount (in effect, in my model, they are fixing the amount of vote-shares each player comes into the bargaining phase with).
+As my model works within the context of the U.S. primary nomination system, the final expected value symbolizes how much influence/power each of the candidates would have in the President's cabinet if the party's nominee is elected President of the United States.
+However, my model differs from that of Baron and Ferejohn, as it looks at the percentage of vote-shares needed to reach the bargaining phase with different external circumstances.
+Each set of circumstances can create different relationships among the three final expected values coming out of the backroom negotiation process.
+Meanwhile, Baron and Ferejohn's model compares the strategies employed by the different players in the negotiation phase by fixing each player's offering probability to a certain number.

-Austen-Smith and Banks (1988) also came up with a similar model dealing with party behavior in a legislature.
-They developed a multi-stage game with three parties competing with one another to get their own legislature agendas across.
-They found that the result of the game is created by a noncooperative bargaining game among the three different parties.
-Similar to my model, the negotiating power that each party comes in with is dependent on the amount of vote-shares that party captured in the general election.
-However, Austen-Smith and Banks' model also takes into consideration each party's policy positions in the election process, whereas my model does not, thus simplifying the negotiation stage of the game.
+Austen-Smith and Banks (1988) also developed a similar model that dealt with party behavior in a legislature.
+They created a multi-stage game that involved competition between three parties attempting to get their own legislature agendas across.
+They found that the game resulted in a noncooperative bargaining game among the three different parties.
+Similar to my model, the negotiating power that each party comes in with for this model is dependent on the percentage of vote-shares that the party captured in the general election.
+However, the Austen-Smith and Banks model takes into consideration each party's policy positions in the election process, whereas my model does not, thus simplifying the negotiation stage of the game.